reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

         Storage: 150 GB available space
         Additional Notes: SSD required

-> The **Install Size** listed on the Wabbajack Gallery is **wrong** and does not properly account of the size saved by compressing files during the installation.

 ## Installation

 Installing the mod list is relatively easy and, if you have Nexus Premium, will be a simple waiting game.
 If you are updating the mod list, you can safely skip to the [updating section](#updating-the-mod list).

-> Install the mod list to the same drive where the game is installed.
+>[!WARNING] Install the mod list to the same drive where the game is installed.

 ### Pre-Installation